frank038/pyeditor/README.md

 # pyeditor
-A python IDE with some features.
+A python/bash/javascript IDE and text editor with some features.

 V. 0.9.10